Godwin-88/legendary-funicular/WiP.md

 Created Kubernetes manifests to deploy a complete, self-hosted backend infrastructure.
 The files are organized in `deployment/k8s/` under `minio/`, `postgres/`, and `neo4j/`.

+**Status: Deployed & Running.** All backend services are now operational in the local Kubernetes cluster.

 **Components:**
 - **Secrets:** To store credentials securely.
 - **PersistentVolumeClaims (PVCs):** To ensure data persistence for our stateful services.